Three Crowns: Use in Sweden (post-Kalmar Union)

-The Three Crowns Conflict
+The Three Crowns conflict

-In the 1550s, King Gustav Vasa of Sweden found that the Danish King Christian III had added the three crowns to his own coat of arms.
+In the 1550s, King Gustav Vasa of Sweden found that the Danish King Christian III had added the three crowns to the coat of arms of Denmark.
 Because the three crowns had been a Swedish symbol since the 14th century and were used by Danish monarchs only during the Kalmar Union, Gustav interpreted Christian III's use of the symbol as a sign of intent to conquer Sweden and resurrect the union.
 Christian countered that, since the monarchs of the union had used the three crowns, the symbol now belonged to both kingdoms and he had as much a right as the Swedish king to use it.

 In Sweden, the Three Crowns were regarded as an exclusively Swedish symbol.
 This led to a long-lasting diplomatic conflict between the two countries, the so-called Three Crowns Conflict, with Sweden accusing Denmark of imperialism by using a Swedish symbol, and Denmark accusing Sweden of monopolizing the use of a Scandinavian union symbol.

 This conflict played a role at the outbreak of the Northern Seven Years' War in 1563.
 At the beginning of the 17th century the conflict was settled with both countries being allowed to use the Three Crowns in their coats of arms, although in Denmark it had a less prominent place in the shield, and was officially referred to as a heraldic reminder of the former Kalmar Union.
 Denmark used the Three Crowns in this way from 1546, until they were removed from the new coat of arms that was introduced in 2024.